VA Loan Eligible and Ineligible Properties: Homes You Can Purchase With a VA Loan

 A newly constructed home is eligible for a VA loan if it meets one of the following criteria:

-3. The Veteran acted as the general contractor in the construction of the home and will be living in the home
+4. The veteran acted as the general contractor in the construction of the home and will be living in the home

 The Department of Veterans Affairs must approve a condominium development before a VA loan can be used to purchase one of the units.

 The VA maintains a list of approved condo complexes.
-If you do not find your condo complex on the list, you’ll need to work with a VA-approved lender, and the development will need to go through the VA approval process.
+If you don’t find your condo complex on the list, you’ll need to work with a VA-approved lender, and the development will need to go through the VA approval process.

-This includes reviewing the complex’s organizational documents and bylaws, homeowner’s association policies, budget and finances, parking availability and more.
+This includes reviewing the complex’s organizational documents and bylaws, homeowner’s association policies, budget and finances, parking availability, and more.
+Certain condo rules—like restrictions on when or how units can be sold—can impact the property’s future marketability and cause the development to be ineligible for VA financing.

 VA Loans for Manufactured and Mobile Homes